eclipse-archived/ceylon-lang.org/documentation/1.0/tour/functions.md

 <!-- check:none -->
     Callable<Integer,[Integer,Integer]>

 What about `void` functions?
-Well, remember that way back in [the first part of the tour](../basics) we said that the return type of a `void` function is `Anything`.
+Well, the return type of a `void` function is considered to be `Anything`.
 So the type of a function like `print()` is:

 <!-- try: -->
 <!-- check:none -->
     Callable<Anything,[Anything]>

+Folks who have a background in languages like ML might have expected that `void` would be identified with some "unit" type, for example, `Null`, or perhaps `[]`.
+But this approach would mean that a non-`void` method would not be able to refine a `void` method, and that a non-`void` function would not be able to be assigned to a `void` functional parameter.
+Therefore, perfectly reasonable code would be rejected by the compiler.

-Note that a `void` function always implicitly returns the value `null`.
+Note that a `void` function with a concrete implementation implicitly returns the value `null`.
 This is different to a function declared to return the type `Anything`, which may return any value at all, but must do it explicitly, via a `return` statement.
 The following functions have the same type, `Anything()`, but don't do exactly the same thing:

     Anything hello() {
         print("hello");